Wild or Prescribed: Two Kinds of Fire

 Fire staff along a fire line monitoring a prescribed burn in a conifer forest.

-Fire management staff along a fire line, monitoring a prescribed burn in a mixed conifer forest, Kings Canyon National Park.
+Fire management staff monitors a prescribed burn in Kings Canyon National Park.

 The story of fire can be confusing.
-You are asked to prevent wildfires, yet park personnel set prescribed fires.
+The public is asked to prevent wildfires, yet park personnel set prescribed fires.
 Fires are given different labels, depending on whether or not they are wanted.

-Our job is to manage fire, regardless of the cause.
+Wildland fire staff has the job of managing fire, regardless of the cause.
 Some fires are suppressed because they threaten lives, property, survival of the forest, or because they are too difficult to manage when and where they start.
 Fire suppression is a tremendous risk to firefighters, and consumes millions of tax dollars.
 The Kaweah Fire in August 1996 was started by a car's exhaust pipe in dry grass on a road shoulder.
 It burned 4,479 acres, risked the safety of over 1,500 fire fighters, and cost $4 million.

 To reduce hazards and restore natural conditions, trained crews carefully plan the size and timing of fires.
 For the same reasons, lightning fires that are in prescription and away from buildings are not suppressed.